Kolclo/Artifacts-MMO-Client/README.md

 api_token: dict[str, str] = {"token": "PUT TOKEN HERE"}
 ```

-Sign up to [Artifacts MMO](https://artifactsmmo.com/) and get your API key, then paste it inside the credentials file
+Sign up to [Artifacts MMO](https://artifactsmmo.com/) to get your API key, then paste it inside the credentials file

 You're good to play!